r3e-network/neo-n3-mcp/API.md

 This document provides a comprehensive reference for the Neo N3 MCP server API, including tools, resources, and configuration options.

+## Network Support

+The Neo N3 MCP server now supports both mainnet and testnet networks.
+You can specify which network to use for each request by including the `network` parameter.

+- `network`: The Neo N3 network to use
+  - `mainnet`: The Neo N3 mainnet (default)
+  - `testnet`: The Neo N3 testnet

+If no network is specified, the server will default to using the mainnet.

 ## MCP Tools

 The Neo N3 MCP server exposes the following tools through the MCP protocol: